Origins of the Industrial Revolution in Construction

 - Use of metal beams with protruding flanges for floor structures

-- Application of cast iron columns as supporting elements
+- Employment of cast iron columns as supporting elements

 - Combination of metal structures with brick vaults